weavolutionmage/drachenwald/offices/herald/heraldsbeforetheinternet.md

 In our courts, our royals give out awards, to thank its volunteers for their good work, and to recognise individuals' learning, improvement and excellence in the arts of war and of peace.
 Broadly modelled on medieval orders and honours, some awards are described in the Society's laws, but each kingdom also develops its own honours, with names and badges that mean something special to the people who live there.

-The Drachenwald site [lists those awards the king and queen can give out]{{ baseurl }}{% link offices/herald/drachenwaldawardsorders.md %}.
+The Drachenwald site [lists those awards the king and queen can give out]({{ baseurl }}{% link offices/herald/drachenwaldawardsorders.md %}).
 After someone receives an award in court, it's the heralds' job to record the name of the recipient and the award details.

 ## Order of Precedence